playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-2-1e2j/index.md

 └── tslint.json
 ```

-<figcaption>The file and folder structure of the shared environments library.</figcaption>
+> The file and folder structure of the shared environments library.

 Because we moved the environment file, we have to update the `fileReplacements` option for the `production` configuration of our application's `build` architect target.
 This is shown in the following listing.